WalaaAtiah/city-explorer/README.md

 ## Overview
-* make user requests for search about the loction and give hem the location name , latitude ,LONGITUDE and the map for this location and now give the user information about weathes
+* make user requests for search about the loction and give hem the location name , latitude ,LONGITUDE and the map for this location and now give the user information about weathes, move

 ## Getting Started
-* the user should put the city's name that want to search about it and click in submitt button
+* the user should put the city's name that want to search about it and click in submitt button if he need to see the weather shoulg clice to "click here to see the weather"

 ## Architecture
 use :